The Story of The Banks

 Today & Tomorrow

 Smale Riverfront Park continues to expand its offerings for recreation and relaxation.
-From the event lawn at the easternmost point just north of Mehring Way, to the latest addition west approaching Elm Street with the Anderson Event Center and Carol Ann’s Carousel, Smale Riverfront Park offers rose gardens, adventure playgrounds, lighted fountains, family swings and an extension of the Ohio River Walk. www.mysmaleriverfrontpark.org
+From the event lawn at the easternmost point just north of Mehring Way, all the way to the Castellini Esplanade at the far west end, Smale Riverfront Park offers rose gardens, adventure playgrounds, lighted fountains, family swings and an extension of the Ohio River Walk. www.mysmaleriverfrontpark.org